Critical Information for Students Subject to Dismissal

 • An appeal committee is then convened to review appeals and recommendations.

 • Students are notified of the outcome of their dismissal appeal 7-9 days after the dismissal appeal deadline.
-Notification will be via UConn email.
+Notification will be via the student's UConn email.

 International students wishing to have their appeal decision expedited are required to submit a completed appeal earlier than the regular appeal deadline.
 Both deadlines will be included in the email notification sent to students outlining the details of the dismissal appeal process.
-The expedited decision appeal process will be available to students who meet one or both of the following criteria:
+The expedited decision appeal process will be available to students who meet the following criteria:

-• Undergraduate students who hold F-1 or J-1 visas whose dismissal will require that they transfer to another institution or that they leave the country.
+• Undergraduate students holding F-1 or J-1 visas for whom dismissal from the University would require a transfer to another institution or departure from the United States.

 Incomplete Grades

 If you complete your outstanding work and a final grade is posted, this may raise your grade point average above the minimum standards required for you to be in good standing.
-In such a case, the Registrar will recalculate your GPA and your probationary status will be rescinded.
-If a grade change puts you in good standing any time during the dismissal appeal period please email advising@uconn.edu to inquire about next steps.
+If a grade change puts you in good standing any time during the dismissal appeal period, email advising@uconn.edu to inquire about re-evaluating your academic standing.

-Once final grades have been posted for any incomplete grades, your academic standing will be updated accordingly.
+Once final grades have been posted for any incomplete grades, your academic standing will be updated in accordance with the University's academic standing recalculation schedule.

 Fee Bills